setr/IPRO/README.md

 Just shove it onto a particle photon, correct the analog inputs, and it should log everything to your account's particle dashboard.

+questionset.txt is just the skeleton java class & instantiation code for the GUI implementation.
+Passed it off to Yalinne and she took care of the rest.
+The question tree is from Bryan and Kevin's work.

 ## NOT IN USE

 Currently the main file is 2.py, which reads input.txt and vals.txt.